 Reformation Bible College (RBC) is striving to redefine what a Bible college is and can be.
-Unlike most Bible colleges, RBC is inspired by the model of John Calvin’s Academy in sixteenth-century Geneva.
+Unlike most Bible colleges, RBC is inspired by the model of John Calvin’s Geneva Academy in the sixteenth-century.
 This means that RBC focuses on teaching the content of the Bible, but we do not teach it through the lens of dispensationalist theology.
 RBC is self-consciously Reformed.
-The historical confessions of the Reformed faith (for example, the Belgic Confession, the Heidelberg Catechism, the Canons of Dordt, and the Westminster Standards) express our theology.
+The historical confessions of the Reformed faith—for example, the Belgic Confession, the Heidelberg Catechism, the Canons of Dordt, and the Westminster Standards—express our theology.

 RBC also rejects anti-intellectualism and the minimal academic expectations that usually accompany it.
 The administration and faculty of RBC believe that the command to love the Lord our God with all of our heart, soul, and mind impacts the way we approach every aspect of education.
-This is reflected in our curriculum, in our faculty, and in the specific requirements of individual courses.
+This is reflected in our curriculum, in the faculty we hire, and in the specific requirements of individual courses.
 Our curriculum is challenging.
-All students in the four-year Bachelor of Arts in Theology program are required to take core courses that include seven semesters of English Bible covering every book of Scripture, a course in hermeneutics, two semesters of biblical theology, seven semesters of systematic theology, two courses in church history, and at least four semesters of the Great Works.
-For those who desire an emphasis on the biblical languages, the Biblical Studies major requires three semesters of Greek and three semesters of Hebrew followed by a capstone course in advanced biblical exegesis.
-The Christian Thought major requires three semesters of historical theology, three semesters of philosophy, and two semesters of apologetics.
+All students in the four-year Bachelor of Arts in Theology program are required to take core courses that include six semesters of English Bible, a course in hermeneutics, two semesters of biblical theology, seven semesters of systematic theology, four courses in history, two courses in philosophy, one course in apologetics, and at least four semesters of the Great Works.
+For those who desire an emphasis on the biblical languages, the Biblical Studies major requires three semesters of Greek and three semesters of Hebrew, followed by a capstone course in advanced biblical exegesis.
+The Christian Thought major requires three semesters of historical theology, two additional Great Works courses, and six electives.

-A head packed with knowledge is not enough however.
-A theology that is not intimately tied to doxology is not the theology of Scripture.
+A head packed with knowledge is not enough, however.
+A theology of Scripture is one that is intimately tied to doxology.
 Greater biblical and theological literacy is, therefore, only one of the goals we hope to see our students achieve.
 We also desire to see our students grow in their love for God and neighbor as they are conformed more and more to the image of Jesus Christ.
-Whether in class, in chapel, or in lunchtime discussions, we strive to encourage our students to have a heart filled with love for and trust in our Triune God.
+Whether in class, in chapel, or in lunchtime discussions, we strive to encourage our students to have a heart filled with love for and trust in our triune God.

 RBC is committed to helping our students understand the content of the Bible, historic Reformed theology, and how we are to apply what we learn in today’s world.
 The high standards John Calvin set for the Academy in Geneva attracted students from all over Europe.
-Those students returned home to teach others what they had learned, and in the process they reshaped Western culture.
-At RBC, we pray that God would use this school to train up a new generation of Christian leaders who will ignite a new Reformation.
+Those students returned home to teach others what they had learned, and in the process they reshaped Western society.
+At RBC, we pray that God would use this school to train up a new generation of Christian leaders who will boldly proclaim the gospel, whatever their calling.

 Dr. Keith Mathison is Professor of Systematic Theology at Reformation Bible College.